What is COVID-19?

 - Tangerine: Tangerine Bank here to help our Clients impacted by COVID-19 with new financial relief program

-Genworth Canada released a statement on March 16, 2020 outlining their Homeowner Assistance Program (HOAP), which is designed to assist Genworth Canada-insured homeowners who experience sudden financial setbacks that could temporarily impact their ability to meet their mortgage obligations.
-Borrowers who qualify under the lender’s internal guidelines and Genworth’s Homeowner Assistance Program will receive up to six (6) months of relief allowing borrowers some time to recover and focus on what’s important.
+Sagen (previously Genworth Canada) released a statement on March 16, 2020 outlining their Homeowner Assistance Program (HOAP), which is designed to assist Sagen Canada-insured homeowners who experience sudden financial setbacks that could temporarily impact their ability to meet their mortgage obligations.
+Borrowers who qualify under the lender’s internal guidelines and Sagen’s Homeowner Assistance Program will receive up to six (6) months of relief allowing borrowers some time to recover and focus on what’s important.

 Canadian Mortgage and Housing Corporation (CMHC)